grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md

 Instead of performing a request directly from the browser to the server, you perform the request through the Grafana backend server, which handles it and returns the response to the plugin.

 - **Without data proxy**: The requests go directly from the browser to the third-party server.
 - **With data proxy**: The requests go from the browser to the Grafana backend and then to the third-party server.
-In this case, there are no restrictions in CORS, and you can instruct Grafana to send the request authenticated or using sensitive data stored in the plugin configuration.
+In this case, there are no restrictions in CORS, and you can instruct Grafana to send the request authenticated by using sensitive data stored in the plugin configuration.

 :::note
 You can only make use of the data proxy from data source and app plugins. _You can't use the data proxy from panel plugins._